Alve-Camia/camia_AlveOrejola/README.md

 # camia_AlveOrejola
-# Project Title: Self-record Attendance System
+# Project Title: [To Be Reworked]
 ## Project Description
 ### Purpose

-The Self-record Attendance System allow students to record their own attendance.
+The purpose of [To Be Reworked] is to [To Be Reworked].
 The systems aims to reduce time ane effort of manual/traditional and QR-based systems.

-### Problems/Issues with curent systems/methods:
+### Problems/Issues with curent system/s:

 • Manual attendance: Time-consuming for checking attendance.
-Slow, labor-intensive, prone to errors in recording
+Slow, labor-intensive, prone to errors in records.

-• QR-based systems: Terminals can handle one student at a time, making scaling difficult for hundreds of students.
+• QR-based Attendance: Can only handle one student per terminaal, resulting in possible scalability issues for hundreds of students.

 ### Proposed Solution

-• Students log attendance through code program

-• Attendance login requires attendance name, password, and possible countercheck questions.

-• Attendance is logged/timestamped to discourage falsification
+• [To Be Reworked]

 ### Goals

-• Allow students to record their own attendance, mainly in classes.

-• To ensure that the system verifies the inputs and outputs properly, so there’s no dishonest recording.
+• [To Be Reworked]

 • Provide a transparent and efficient attendance system to address the current limitations of traditional and semi-automated attendance systems.

-## Features
+## Features [Not Final - To Be Reworked]

-• User Authentication (Login, Logout, Signup)
+• Sign up, Login, Logout feature (Account Authentication)

+• Role-based system attendance (Teachers, Students, Admin)

+• Attendance features: Create Attendance, Attendance Dashboard with summary report.

-• Create, view, and fill attendance records
+• Data export of attendance records to CSV (Comma Separated Values)

-• System time utilization for attendance punctuality

-• Settings configurations

-• Notifications and user feedback for event-driven GUI
+• Pop-up messages for user actions in connection with event-driven GUI
 ---

 ## How to run the program